eunomia-bpf/nvbit-tutorial/tools/instr_count/README.md

 }
 ```

 This is where the magic happens.
-For each instruction in the specified range:
-1. A call to our `count_instrs` device function is inserted before the instruction
-2. Arguments are added to the call:
-   - The instruction's predicate value (to handle predicated instructions)
-   - Whether to count at warp or thread level
-   - A pointer to our counter variable
+For each instruction in the specified range, a call to our `count_instrs` device function is inserted before the instruction.
+Arguments are added to the call: the instruction's predicate value (to handle predicated instructions), whether to count at warp or thread level, and a pointer to our counter variable.

 ### 4. CUDA Event Callback